go-gitea/gitea/docs/content/doc/features/authentication.en-us.md

 - Log in to Gitea as an Administrator and click on "Authentication" under Admin Panel.
   Then click `Add New Source` and fill in the details, changing all where appropriate.

-## SSPI (Kerberos/NTLM SPNEGO, for Windows only)
+## SPNEGO with SSPI (Kerberos/NTLM, for Windows only)

-Gitea supports SPNEGO single sign-on authentication (the scheme defined by RFC4559) for the web part of the server via the Security Support Provider Interface (SSPI) built in Windows.
+Gitea supports SPNEGO single sign-on authentication (the scheme defined by RFC4559) for the web part of the server () via the Security Support Provider Interface (SSPI) built in Windows.
 SSPI works only in Windows environments - when both the server and the clients are running Windows.

 Before activating SSPI single sign-on authentication (SSO) you have to prepare your environment: